openharmony/accesscontrol_accesscontrol_cangjie_wrapper/README.md

 As shown in the architecture diagram:

-- requestPermissionsFromUser: Developers can call the requestPermissionsFromUser to request user authorization, and the result of this permission application will be returned.
+- requestPermissionsFromUser: Developers can request user authorization, and the result of this permission application will be returned.
 - checkAccessToken: accesscontrol_cangjie_wrapper provides permission verification and management capabilities for applications.
-Developers can use checkAccessToken to check whether an application has been authorized.
+Developers can check whether an application has been authorized.
 - Cangjie Accesscontrol FFI interface: Based on cross-language interoperability via C interfaces to implement accesscontrol Cangjie API.
 - access_token: It is responsible for providing basic functions of application access control, and encapsulates C interfaces to provide interoperability for Cangjie.